-Situation Limitation Recommendation Finding best service provider for a large portfolio (> 1000MW) distributed over a large area Test of entire portfolio is expensive for client and service provider in terms of time and resources.
+Scenario Limitation Recommendation Finding best service provider for a large portfolio (> 1000MW) distributed over a large area Test of entire portfolio is expensive for client and service provider in terms of time and resources.
 Simplifying test limits reliability of result for entire portfolio.
 RFI and RFP, where service provider's methods are evaluated and incentive scheme on the contract terms provides more security on performance.
 Medium sized Portfolio (500MW< X < 1000MW) over limited area Test of entire portfolio is expensive for client and service provider in terms of time and resources.
 Simplifying tests limits reliability of result for entire portfolio.
 RFP, where service provider's methods are evaluated.
 Building of a system that enables change of service provider and incentive scheme may be more efficient than a test in the long run.
+(More detail on incentive schemes are found in section 3.9.3.3 and Part 3 of this guideline).
 Finding best service provider for small sized portfolio (< 500MW) Test of portfolio requires significant staff resources, a budget and a minimum of 6 months.
-Difficult to achieve significance on target variable in comparison to required costs and expenses - trial costs makes solution more expensive.
+Difficult to achieve signi- ficance on target variable in comparison to required costs and expenses - trial costs makes solution more expensive.
 Test is possible, but expensive.
 Cheaper to setup an incentive scheme and a system, where the suppliers may be exchanged relatively easily.
 Micro portfolio (< 100MW) or single plants Cost of a trial with many parties can easily be higher than the cost of 1 year of forecasting.
 Time for a trial can delay real-time experience by up to 1 year.
 Evaluation of methodologies and setting up the internal system with an incentive scheme and ease of service provider exchange is more beneficial.
+(More detail on incentive schemes are found in section 3.9.3.3 and Part 3 of this guideline)